Netflix shares their internal training checklists

 About Jasmine

 Jasmine grew up in a tech-savvy family where she and her siblings built their own computers and argued over dinner which programming language was best.
 Her early career started in academia, where her roles ranged from instructional design and learning management systems administration to becoming a Director of Web Services.
 In 2019, she decided to enter the private sector and join the Developer Education team at Netflix, where she is thrilled to be surrounded by some of the most talented people in the industry.
-Jasmine blogs at https://jazmy.com/.
+You can take a look at Jasmine’s blogs here

 The challenge